edge-ml/docs/Other/Getting-Started.md

 - [Arduino Nano 33 BLE Sense](https://docs.arduino.cc/software/ide-v1/tutorials/getting-started/cores/arduino-mbed_nano)

 ### Flash edge-ml Firmware
-Install the edge-ml library following the steps [here](https://github.com/edge-ml/EdgeML-Arduino#how-to-install).
+Install edge-ml in your Arduino IDE and flash it onto your Arduino following the steps [here](https://github.com/edge-ml/EdgeML-Arduino#how-to-install).

 ### Collect Data
+To collect data, head over to [edge-ml.org](https://app.edge-ml.org) and register an account.
+Then create a new project in the left navigation bar.
+Open the project and select "Datasets".
+Now you can connect to

 ### Label Data